PlatinX Self Reported Market Capitalization Achieves $188.35 Million (PTX)

-PlatinX (PTX) traded 1.1% higher against the U.S. dollar during the 1 day period ending at 15:00 PM Eastern on March 11th.
-PlatinX has a total market cap of $188.35 million and approximately $51,788.23 worth of PlatinX was traded on exchanges in the last day.
-Over the last seven days, PlatinX has traded 7.5% higher against the U.S. dollar.
-One PlatinX token can currently be purchased for approximately $0.0058 or 0.00000028 BTC on exchanges.
+PlatinX (PTX) traded 42% lower against the U.S. dollar during the 24-hour period ending at 0:00 AM ET on March 16th.
+PlatinX has a market cap of $188.35 million and approximately $26,450.00 worth of PlatinX was traded on exchanges in the last 24 hours.
+In the last week, PlatinX has traded 32.9% higher against the U.S. dollar.
+One PlatinX token can currently be purchased for about $0.0079 or 0.00000031 BTC on popular exchanges.

 PlatinX Token Profile